Top of page

 • Go to any follow-up appointments you’re offered.
 These allow doctors to check your health and to find any problems early.
 This increases the chances of treating or managing them effectively.

 • Take up any health screening programme invitations you’re offered.
 In the UK, these might include screening for breast, cervical, bowel and prostate cancer.
 Note that if you have had radiotherapy treatment to the breast area under the age of 40, you are likely to be invited to for breast screening appointments sooner and more frequently than if you had not had treatment.
 The NHS has more information about screening.
+Ask a member of your medical team or your GP if you have any questions about screening, or if you have not been invited to a screening programme that you think you are entitled to.

 Staying informed about your health